landaire/landaire.github.io/content/2025-10-30-a-file-format-uncracked-for-20-years.md

 3. The sizes (at least in the file table, and I soon realized in the export data) are incorrect.
 4. We know `GameEngine` is the first object requested by the C++ side of the game and is export index `0xEFB` in the `Engine` package.
 It may not be the first object actually _parsed_, but it's the first object requested.

-Now, to achieve my goal of dumping these files I attempted to simply sum the size of these exports... but trying a combination of that calculated size + any of the `{end_of_export_table, start_of_file}` offsets landed me in weird places with other Linker files in-between.
+Now, to achieve my goal of dumping these files I attempted to simply sum the size of these exports to figure out the end offset of the file... but trying a combination of that calculated size + any of the `{end_of_export_table, start_of_file}` offsets landed me in weird places with other Linker files in-between.

 By referencing [Unreal-Library](https://github.com/EliotVU/Unreal-Library) to help fill in some of the blanks, I observed the following high-level parsing logic in the game engine: